-Scoop the Limes. - Also known as Grandma Bought too Many Limes at Costco and Now we Need to Find Some Uses.
+Scoop the limes water play can also be titled: Grandma Bought too Many Limes at Costco, and Now we Need to Find Some Uses.

-Since the mission was to scoop and transfer, I also knew that no limes would be wasted.
-After water play, we used the limes in our next 35 glasses of soda water. 😆
+No limes will go wasted!
+After water play, we used the limes in our next 35 glasses of soda water.

 RELATED: New to sensory play?
 Start here.